dhellmann/pymotw-3/source/compileall/index.rst

 	$ python3 -m compileall -h

-	usage: compileall.py [-h] [-l] [-f] [-q] [-b] [-d DESTDIR] [-x REGEXP]
+	usage: compileall.py [-h] [-l] [-r RECURSION] [-f] [-q] [-b] [-d DESTDIR]
-	                     [-i FILE]
+	                     [-x REGEXP] [-i FILE] [-j WORKERS]
 	                     [FILE|DIR [FILE|DIR ...]]

 	Utilities to support installing Python libraries.

 	positional arguments:
-	  FILE|DIR    zero or more file and directory names to compile;
+	  FILE|DIR              zero or more file and directory names to compile; if
-	if no
-	              arguments given, defaults to the equivalent of -l sys.path
+	                        no arguments given, defaults to the
+	equivalent of -l
+	                        sys.path

 	optional arguments:
-	  -h, --help  show this help message and exit
-	  -l          don't recurse into subdirectories
+	  -h, --help            show this help message and exit -l                    don't recurse into subdirectories
+	  -r RECURSION          control the maximum recursion level. if `-l` and `-r`
+	                        options are specified, then `-r` takes
+	precedence.
-	  -f          force rebuild even if timestamps are up to date -q          output only error messages
+	  -f                    force rebuild even if timestamps are up to date
+	  -q                    output only error messages; -qq will suppress the
+	                        error messages as well.
+	  -b                    use legacy (pre-PEP3147) compiled file
+	locations
-	  -b          use legacy (pre-PEP3147) compiled file locations -d DESTDIR  directory to prepend to file paths for use in compile-time
+	  -d DESTDIR            directory to prepend to file paths for use in compile-
-	              tracebacks and in runtime tracebacks in cases where the source
+	                        time tracebacks and in runtime
+	tracebacks in cases
-	              file is unavailable
+	                        where the source file is unavailable
-	  -x REGEXP   skip files matching the regular expression; the regexp is
+	  -x REGEXP             skip files matching the regular expression; the regexp
-	              searched for in the full path of each file considered for
+	                        is searched for in the full path of each file
-	              compilation
+	                        considered for compilation
-	  -i FILE     add all the files and directories listed in FILE to the list
+	  -i FILE               add all the files and directories listed in FILE to
-	              considered for compilation; if "-", names are read from stdin
+	                        the list considered for compilation; if
+	"-", names are
+	                        read from stdin
+	  -j WORKERS, --workers WORKERS
+	                        Run compileall concurrently

 .. {{{end}}}